 There is not necessarily a profound medical contraindication for withdrawal in a home setting.
 However, patients who attempt withdrawal without professional support are far more likely to relapse during the process.

 The road to permanent recovery is a long one.
 After the addict undergoes the initial withdrawal and detox phase, they will need to go through additional phases of recovery.

 Once the initial withdrawal phase is over, addicts will continue to experience powerful cravings which wrack their entire body and psyche.
 As a result, some recovery plans for opiate addiction include tapering protocols.
-During this time, addicts will be prescribed medications like methadone, buprenorphine, naltrexone, or naloxone, which act on the opioid receptors in the brain to reduce frequency and power of cravings.
+During this time, addicts will be prescribed medications which act on the opioid receptors in the brain to reduce frequency and power of cravings.
 Over time, these drugs will be tapered off, until the addict is no longer dependent upon anything at all.

 For most addicts, recovery should also incorporate therapy.
 This can vary greatly depending on the person and the recovery center or group they approach to help them.
 Therapy can take place in an inpatient, outpatient, 12-step, religious, individual, group, or family setting, or any combination thereof.
 What’s important is that the addict discover the underlying causes of their addiction and make appropriate changes to their worldview and their lifestyle in order to further ensure against any chance of future relapse.

 New Adventure Treatment Center (NATC) is a certified addiction and alcoholism treatment center.
 If your son is struggling with alcohol, he needs professional help to ensure permanent recovery.
 This program employs experienced and well-educated therapists and counselors to make sure that his addiction is a thing of the past.
 Addiction will turn your son into a shell of his former self.
 It’s important to understand that, as terrifying and all-consuming as addiction might be, there is a solution.
 There is a way out.